Henry H. Crapo

-Henry Howland Crapo (pronounced Cray-poe; May 24, 1804 – July 23, 1869) was a businessman and politician who was the 14th governor of Michigan from 1865–1869, during the end of the American Civil War and the beginning of Reconstruction.
+Henry Howland Crapo (pronounced Cray-poe; May 24, 1804 – July 23, 1869) was a businessman and politician who was the 14th governor of Michigan from 1865 to 1869, during the end of the American Civil War and the beginning of Reconstruction.

 Early life in Massachusetts

 Henry Howland Crapo was born to Jesse and Phoebe (Howland) Crapo in Dartmouth, Massachusetts on May 24, 1804.
 Jesse was of Huguenot descent and a farmer.
 Crapo took every opportunity to learn especially new words.
 He taught himself how to be a land surveyor from a book.
 After working as a surveyor, he became a teacher at the village school at Dartmouth.
 With a new high school, Henry passed the test to be principal of the new school.

 He moved to New Bedford in 1832 at the age of 28 years.
-There, he returned to being a land surveyor, some times an auctioneer and entered the whaling business.
+There, he returned to being a land surveyor, sometimes an auctioneer and entered the whaling business.
 He soon was involved in the town's government, being elected to various positions, Town Clerk, Treasurer, and Collector of taxes.
 He continued as Collector for 15 years until New Bedford became a city, then served the city as Treasurer and Collector of taxes for two or three years.

+Crapo was a Justice of the Peace in New Bedford for many years.
+In 1841 he ruled in favor of the train conductor whom David Ruggles, who was Black, had sued for assault and battery after being violently thrown off a train for sitting in the first-class, "whites only" car.
+Crapo stated that train conductors had the right to do so, "the right being implied in the very nature of things and supported by common sense."
+Later that year he delivered a similar decision against the Black abolitionist minister Thomas James, ruling "that custom was law, and that by custom colored people were not allowed to ride in cars in company of white people."
+James appealed the case and the Massachusetts Supreme Court reversed Crapo's decision, declaring, according to James, "that the word "color," as applied to persons, was unknown to the laws of the commonwealth of Massachusetts, and that the youngest colored child had the same rights as the richest white citizen."